shaimaeid/hello_world/README.md

 # hello_world
 startup repository
-I'm working on this repository to lean Git
+I'm working on this repository to learn Git